Terri H. Finkel: Biography

 Finkel established strategic partnerships with several area hospitals, academic establishments, and a research enterprise, and has had over 60 clinical research studies in progress and external research that have generated more than $6 million worth of funding.
+She has authored over 168 peer-reviewed medical papers across multiple academic and scientific journals.
 Her name was entered into the Congressional Record in 2014 when her biography was read in the House of Representatives to honor her leadership and contributions in the field of healthcare.
 U.S. News & World Report placed her among the top one percent of pediatric rheumatologists in the United States for the four years preceding 2014.

 Finkel's paradigm-changing papers have been published in Nature and Nature Medicine.
 She has lectured internationally and nationally, including at the NIH, Institutes of Medicine, Imperial College of London, and Institute Pasteur.
 Finkel was a founding member of CARRA, the Childhood Arthritis Research and Rheumatology Alliance, which has led the U.S. in driving clinical research in pediatric rheumatology.
 She has served on the board of directors of One Day the Family AIDS Project, on the advisory board for the University of Central Florida College of Engineering and Management Systems, and is a director of the UCF Research Foundation Board.